VibeFlow-AI/Team-13/docs/test-accounts.md

 ### Technical Implementation

-For the quick login feature to work properly, test accounts need to be manually created in Supabase with the credentials mentioned above.
-You can use the following methods:
+For the quick login feature to work properly, test accounts must exist in Supabase with the credentials mentioned above.
+You can create them using:

-1. Create accounts directly through the Supabase dashboard
+1. The included seed script: `npm run seed`
-2. Use the `seedTestAccounts.ts` script in a separate process
+2. Creating accounts directly through the Supabase dashboard
-3. The quick login feature only auto-fills credentials; it doesn't create accounts automatically
+3. The quick login feature automatically signs you in with the pre-configured accounts

 ### Security Considerations